 You might be wondering: can you still be sexually active with HPV?
 Is HPV contagious even with protection?

-While your doctor can offer the best advice, it’s possible for most people with HPV to have protected sex as long as they take the right precautions.
-We’ll walk through some key factors to consider and provide useful strategies to reduce the risk of spreading HPV.
+While your healthcare provider can offer the best advice, it’s possible for most people with HPV to have protected sex as long as they take the right precautions against HPV transmission.
+We’ll walk through some key factors to consider and provide useful strategies to reduce the risk of spreading the HPV virus.

-That said, you should still take extra precautions to reduce the risk of transmission before resuming sexual activity.
+That said, when having sex with HPV, you should still take extra precautions to reduce the risk of transmission before resuming sexual activity.
 These include telling current and future partners that you have HPV and using condoms or other barrier-protection methods correctly each time you have sex.
 It’s possible to spread HPV even if you aren’t showing symptoms, and you or your partner can get it without knowing it.

 HPV can often go undetected, so it’s important to take the proper steps to protect yourself and others.
 To help prevent transmission and ensure that you understand the risks, consider the following tips: